Real talk with nannies: 20 tips for getting your first nanny job

 - Keep a "floating resume."
 Anything could happen at any time, and the more contacts you have, the more stability you can guarantee yourself.

 - HAVE.
 A. WORK.
 AGREEMENT.
-Read them online, research what should be in them and look up what's common in your state, city and zip code.
+Read nanny contracts online, research what should be in them and look up what's common in your state, city and zip code.
 Know how much you're getting paid and make sure it’s in line with minimum wage laws.
 Know WHEN you're getting paid, and ask parents to set up automatic payments or payroll.

 - BE.
 LEGAL.
 Check the IRS website to see what your rights and responsibilities are as a nanny, and make sure parents know their financial responsibilities, as well.